-If it is assumed that LTP is present in time series of low flow regimes then it has profound influence on the interpretation of the results presented in earlier sections of the paper under the assumption of STP.
-For example, for station 02EC002 for which there is insufficient evidence in favor of LTP on the basis of Monte Carlo simulated confidence intervals, the pvalue of the trend identification test increased by several orders of magnitude but still remained significant, i.e. from 0.005 (obtained using the MK-BBS approach) to 0.02.
+[49] If it is assumed that LTP is present in time series of low-flow regimes, then it has profound influence on the interpretation of the results presented in earlier sections of the paper under the assumption of STP.
+For example, for station 02EC002 for which there is insufficient evidence in favor of LTP on the basis of Monte Carlo simulated confidence intervals for H, the p-value of the trend identification test increased by several orders of magnitude but still remained significant, i.e., from 0.005 (obtained using the MK-BBS approach) to 0.02.
 Similarly, for station 02PJ007 for which LTP could possibly be assumed, the p-value again increased from 0.22 (obtained using the MK-BBS approach) to 0.40.
-In general, these results are consistent with the ones presented in Cohn and Lins [2005] and Koutsoyiannis [2003].
-For assessing the significance of the observed MK test statistic under the assumption of LTP, the following simple stochastic simulation procedure is adopted: (1) fit a FARIMA (0, d, 0) model with 0 < d < 0.5 to observations of low flows, (2) generate a sample from the fitted FARIMA(0, d, 0) model of size equal to the observed record and estimate the MK test statistic, (3) repeat step (2) for a large number of times to develop a simulated distribution of the MK test statistic, (4) estimate the significance of the observed MK test statistic from the simulated distribution developed in step (3).
-This procedure is similar in spirit to the ones presented in Cohn and Lins [2005] and Koutsoyiannis [2003].
-Other stochastic modeling and simulation methodologies like the one developed in Langousis and Koutsoyiannis [2006] could also be employed.
-Following the above described simulation procedure, the estimated trends in annual, winter (for CAT3 stations) and summer (for CAT3 stations) low flow regimes for the 50-year time frame are analyzed and subjected to field significance analysis.
-Contrary to the results presented in Tables 2(a) to 2(c) for the STP case, none of these low flow regimes is found field significant and the number of stations with significant trends reduced on average by 9.7% for annual, 7.9% for winter and 8.6% for summer low flows.
+In general, these results are consistent with the ones presented by Koutsoyiannis [2003] and Cohn and Lins [2005].
+For assessing the significance of the observed MK test statistic under the assumption of LTP, the following simple stochastic simulation procedure is adopted: (1) fit a FARIMA (0, d, 0)model with 0 < d < 0.5 to observations of low flows, (2) generate a sample from the fitted FARIMA (0, d, 0)model of size equal to the observed record and estimate the MK test statistic, (3) repeat step (2) for a large number of times to develop a simulated distribution of the MK test statistic, and (4) estimate the significance of the observed

+MK test statistic from the simulated distribution developed in step (3).
+This procedure is similar in spirit to the ones presented by Koutsoviannis [2003] and Cohn and Lins [2005].
+Other stochastic modeling and simulation methodologies like the one developed by Langousis and Koutsoyiannis [2006] could also be employed as well the modified MK test developed by Hamed [2008].
+Following the above described simulation procedure, the estimated trends in annual, winter (for CAT3 stations) and summer (for CAT3 stations) lowflow regimes for the 50-year time frame are analyzed and subjected to field significance analysis.
+Contrary to the results presented in Tables 2a to 2c for the STP case, none of these low-flow regimes is found field significant and the number of stations with significant trends reduced on average by 9.7% for annual, 7.9% for winter and 8.6% for summer low flows.

-5. DISCUSSION
+5. Discussion

-The sensitivity of streamflows to changes in climatic inputs is well known and it is thus important to look for evidence of temporal changes in various streamflow regimes.
+[50] The sensitivity of streamflows to changes in climatic inputs is well known and it is thus important to look for evidence of temporal changes in various streamflow regimes.
 A temporal change could be in the form of a monotonic trend or a sudden jump or a combination of both of them.
-In this study, the temporal changes in 1-, 7-, 15- and 30-day low flow regimes of the Canadian RHBN is assumed to be in the form of a monotonic trend, which could be linear, and no attempt has been made to investigate other forms of the temporal change.
-Low flow regimes corresponding to various durations are considered because the conclusions drawn from the analysis of 1-day low flows do not hold true for low flows of 15- and 30-day durations across the whole network.
+In this study, the temporal change in 1-, 7-, 15-, and 30-day low-flow regimes of the Canadian RHBN is assumed to be in the form of a monotonic trend, which could be linear, and no attempt has been made to investigate other forms of the temporal change.
+Low-flow regimes corresponding to various durations are considered because the conclusions drawn from the analysis of 1-day low flows do not hold true for other low-flow regimes (e.g., 15- and 30-day low flows) across the whole network.